npm-wharf/mcgonagall/README.md

 Probes are an optional (but recommended) addition that allow Kubernetes to determine when the service is ready to accept requests (using a ready probe) as well as determine if a container should be restarted (using a live probe).

-Each probe can use either an HTTP check or use a shell command within the container that will rely on the exit code to determine success or failure of the check.
+Each probe can use an HTTP check, a shell command within the container that relies on the exit code to determine success or failure of the check, or a TCP port based check that attempts to connect to the specified port.

 The key should either be `ready` or `live` to specify the purpose of the probe and the value should either be the relative URL beginning with the port for an HTTP probe or a command line relative to the container's working directory.